FedST: Secure Federated Shapelet Transformation for Time Series Classification: Experiments

-{ \textbf{Multiple comparisons.} We present the critical difference diagram~\cite{demvsar2006statistical} of the methods in Figure~\ref{fig:cd_ablation}.
+{ \textbf{Multiple comparisons.} We present the critical difference diagram~\cite{demvsar2006statistical} of the methods in Fig.~\ref{fig:cd_ablation}.
 It reports the \textit{mean ranking of accuracy} among the 97 UCR datasets.
 The competitors falling in one clique (the bold horizontal line) have no statistical difference, while the opposite for the methods from different cliques.
-Figure~\ref{fig:cd_ablation} shows that \texttt{FedST} is \textit{no statistically different} from \texttt{GlobalST} and they both significantly outperforms \texttt{LocalST}.
+Fig.~\ref{fig:cd_ablation} shows that \texttt{FedST} is \textit{no statistically different} from \texttt{GlobalST} and they both statistically significantly \zyw{outperform} \texttt{LocalST}.
 It is notable that the variant conducting only local shapelet search (\texttt{LocalS+FedT}), even using all parties' data for transformation, is slightly inferior to \texttt{LocalST}.
-The reason could be that the locally selected shapelets have poor quality due to the lack of training data, which may cause the transformed data to be more misleading to degrade the accuracy.
-In comparison, \texttt{FedS+LocalT} performs better than \texttt{LocalST}, because the shapelet quality is improved by FL with more training data used for shapelet search.
+The reason could be that the locally selected shapelets \zyw{are of} poor quality due to the lack of training data, which may cause the transformed data to be more misleading to degrade the accuracy.
+In comparison, the variant \texttt{FedS+LocalT} performs better than \texttt{LocalST}, because the shapelet quality is improved by FL with more training data used for shapelet search.
 Both variants are much inferior to \texttt{FedST}, which indicates the positive effect of FL for both stages. }